jozefg/blog/posts/2015-01-09-constructivism.md

 all use it already.

 To better understand this, let's talk about the Curry-Howard isomorphism.
+It's that thing that wasn't really invented by either Curry or Howard and some claim isn't best seen as an isomorphism, naming is hard.
 It states that there's a mapping from a type to a logical proposition and from a program to a proof.

 To show some of the mappings for types